 - xiv.
-Performance of all farm schools in each block should be reviewed at BTT-FAC meetings on a half-yearly basis and by ATMA GBs on an annual basis. - writing, highly successful Farm Schools may be continued for another season or two, with provision of only recurring expenses during subsequent years/seasons.
+Performance of all farm schools in each block should be reviewed at BTT-FAC meetings on a half-yearly basis and by ATMA GBs on an annual basis. - xv.
+For the reasons to be recorded in writing, highly successful Farm Schools may be continued for another season or two, with provision of only recurring expenses during subsequent years/seasons.
 When continued in subsequent seasons, the participants should be selected from villages/panchayats not covered in the earlier Farm Schools. - xvi.
 States may consider suitably awarding the best Farm school in the district/state. - xvii.
 Trainings in Farm School should be flexible and non-lecture based with emphasis on hands-on-experience, observation, analysis and discussions.